Fake It Till You Make It: Towards Accurate Near-Distribution Novelty Detection: Related Work

-Several works used pre-trained networks as anomaly detectors.
+\paragraph{Self-supervised learning} Many studies have shown that self-supervised methods can extract meaningful features that could be exploited in the anomaly detection tasks such as MHRot~\cite{hendrycks2019using}.
+GT \cite{golan2018deep} uses geometric transformations including flip, translation, and rotation to learn normal features for anomaly detection.
+Alternatively, puzzle solving \cite{salehi2020puzzle}, and Cut-Paste \cite{li2021cutpaste} are proposed in the context of anomaly detection.
+It has recently been shown that contrastive learning can also improve anomaly detection \cite{tack2020csi}, which encourages the model to learn normal features by contrasting positive and negative samples. \paragraph{Pre-trained Methods} Several works used pre-trained networks as anomaly detectors.
 Intuitively, abnormal and normal data do not overlap in the feature space because many features model high-level and semantic image properties.
 So, in the pre-trained feature space, one may classify normal vs. anomaly. \cite{bergman2020deep} used the $k$-nearest neighbors distance between the test input and training set features as an anomaly score. \cite{xiao2021we} trained a GMM on the normal sample features, which could then identify anomalous samples as low probability areas.
 PANDA~\cite{reiss2021panda} attempts to project the pre-trained features of the normal distribution to another compact feature space employing the DSVDD \cite{ruff2018deep} objective function.
 In~\cite{cohen2021transformaly,bergmann2020uninformed,Salehi_2021_CVPR}, the pre-trained model is a teacher and the student is trained to mimic the teacher's behavior solely on the normal samples.
-Then, the discrepancy between the teacher and student networks reveal anomalies.